Richard May was second child of Elizabeth Agent & John May christened March 23rd, 1806 at Cowden, Kent.

 m.2.8 Maria Mays christened August 31st, 1851 at East Grinstead; died Jan-March 1899 in Wandsworth, London

-Richard married again in April-June 1865 at Croydon, Surrey.
+Richard married again on May 9th, 1865 at Croydon, Surrey.
 His second wife was Mary Morris.
 Mary was born c1831 at Maresfield, Sussex, the daughter of Hannah & John Morris, a master grocer.

 In 1871 Richard & Mary were living at Box Farm & Richard was a farmer of 21 acres employing one boy.
 Children from his first marriage still with him were Henry & Maria.
 Richard & Mary had a 7 month old son William.
 Living nearby was Richard’s son George (25) with his wife Mary & 3 children.